BITSS/ACRE/README.md

 ## Levels of Computational Reproducibility
 With the definitions and dimensions for improvement provided above, we can now outline different levels of computational reproducibility.
 Each level is defined on the basis of data and code availability, possible improvements, and weather or not to achieves some type of reproducibility.

-The assement is made at the output level.
+The assessment is made at the output level.
 This form a paper can be highly reproducible for its main results, but suffer of low reproducibility for other outputs (like tables and figures).

 The following figure summarizes the different levels of computational reproducibility (for any given output).
 For each level, there will be possible improvements that have been done already (`-`), that can be done to move up one level of reproducibility (`✔`) or that are out of reach given the current level of reproducibility (`x`).